-Join Doug Rose for an in-depth discussion in this video Listening actively, part of Managing Project Communication.
+Join Doug Rose for an in-depth discussion in this video Listening actively, part of Project Management Foundations: Communication.

 Have you ever been to the grocery store…at the end of a long day?…As you push your cart through the aisle you can hear…a voice going through shopping specials.…It will sound something like,…"Do you need tomato sauce?…"If so, we have a special sale on all sauces…"in aisle six, aisle six."…After about five minutes the words start to disappear.…If you're there for hours,…then you'll stop hearing anything.…It'll just be background sound.…"[Mommie], we have a clean-up on aisle thirteen!…"Aisle thirteen!"…There's some danger that this can happen…with the sounds in your project.…